Phthalic anhydride

 Phthalic anhydride is the organic compound with the formula C_{6}H_{4}(CO)_{2}O. It is the anhydride of phthalic acid.
 Phthalic anhydride is a principal commercial form of phthalic acid.
 It was the first anhydride of a dicarboxylic acid to be used commercially.
 This white solid is an important industrial chemical, especially for the large-scale production of plasticizers for plastics.
 In 2000, the worldwide production volume was estimated to be about 3 million tonnes per year.

 Synthesis and production

 Phthalic anhydride was first reported in 1836 by Auguste Laurent.
 Early procedures involved liquid-phase mercury-catalyzed oxidation of naphthalene.

-The modern industrial variant process instead uses vanadium pentoxide (V_{2}O_{5}) as the catalyst in a gas-phase reaction with naphthalene using molecular oxygen.
-The overall process involves oxidative cleavage of one of the rings and loss of two of the carbon atoms as carbon dioxide.
+The modern Gibbs phthalic anhydride process (the Gibbs–Wohl naphthalene oxidation) uses vanadium pentoxide (V_{2}O_{5}) to catalyze gas-phase reaction between naphthalene and molecular oxygen.
+The reaction involves oxidative cleavage of a ring and loss of two carbon atoms as carbon dioxide:

+Proposed early steps in vanadium-catalyzed oxidation of naphthalene to phthalic anhydride, with V_{2}O_{5} represented as a molecule versus its true extended structure.
+An alternative mechanistic proposal is similar, but proceeds through a naphthoquinone intermediate.

-An alternative process involves oxidation of the two methyl groups of o-xylene, a more atom-economical process.
-This reaction is run at about 320–400 °C and has the following stoichiometry:
+ortho-Xylene oxidation, a more atom-economical process, has slowly displaced the naphthalene route, in part because ortho-xylene is more easily transported than napthalene.
+Run at about 320–400 °C, the reaction has the following stoichiometry: